matthewfaw/mixnmatch-infrastructure/README.md

-# Mix&Match Infrastructure
+# canela-cocoa
 A project to manage setting up the infrastructure to build, run, monitor, analyze, and reproduce experiments.

 **This is the code used to create the infrastructure to run experiments associated with our Mix&Match paper:**
-- Here's the associated code to run experiments: https://github.com/matthewfaw/mixnmatch
+- The associated code to run experiments can be found in the other folder
-- Here's a link to the paper: https://arxiv.org/abs/1907.10154

 _Please cite the above paper if this code is used in any publication._

 ## How-To

 More specifically, this project is used to setup a Kubernetes cluster